Sean Lennon

-Sean Taro Ono Lennon (小野 太郎, Ono Tarō) is a British and American musician.
-He is the son of musical artists John Lennon and Yoko Ono, and half-brother to Julian Lennon.
-Over the course of his career, he has been a member of the bands Cibo Matto, The Ghost of a Saber Tooth Tiger, the Claypool Lennon Delirium and his parents' group Plastic Ono Band.
-He has released three solo albums: Into the Sun (1998), Friendly Fire (2006), and Asterisms (2024).
+Sean Tarō Ono Lennon (小野 太郎, Ono Tarō) is a British and American musician.
+He is the son of the musical artists John Lennon and Yoko Ono and half-brother of Julian Lennon and Kyoko Cox.
+Over the course of his career, Lennon has been a member of the bands Cibo Matto, the Ghost of a Saber Tooth Tiger, the Claypool Lennon Delirium and his parents' group, Plastic Ono Band.
+Lennon has released three solo albums: Into the Sun (1998), Friendly Fire (2006), and Asterisms (2024).
 He has produced numerous albums for various artists, including Black Lips and the Plastic Ono Band.
-Lennon served as executive producer and music producer for One to One: John & Yoko, (2024).
+Lennon served as executive producer and music producer for One to One: John & Yoko (2024).
 The film centers on the only full-length post-Beatles concert John Lennon and Yoko Ono performed, the "One to One" benefit show in 1972.